hepplerj/cv/web-cv.md

 ### Roundtables

+"Uncovering the Work of Women in Science in Library, Archive, and Museum Collections," American Women of Science: Recovering History, Defining the Future 2020 Symposium, Smithsonian American Women's History Initiative, October 2020, virtual.

+"Housing, Belonging, and Displacement in the 20th-Century West," 60th Annual Conference of the Western History Association, October 2020, virtual.

 "It's a Gamble: Luck, Chance, and Failure as a Historian," round table discussant, 59th Annual Conference of the Western History Association, October 2019, Las Vegas, Nevada.